Mr-Kumar-Abhishek/aria/README.md

 # aria
 data structures and some trival stuffs in common lisp for my lady UK Aria H. Kanzaki

+## constructor naming rules
+- begin with `gen-` means a service-like stuff will be start up by the constructor
+- begin with `make-` means a data structure will be alloc by the constructor
+- begin with nothing means nothing special

 ## aria.asynchronous.scheduler
 a scheduler, works in a separate thread, takes tasks into queue and consume task one by one